Chapter 11: Spiritual Possibilities

 Spiritual Influence

-The apprehensive influences of holistic spirits are always weaker than the interactive influences of some systemic spirits; they are weaker than those of natural spirits, whether connective or architective, and are extremely weak in comparison to the controlling and organizational influences of hierarchical and processional spirits.
+The apprehensive effects of holistic spirits are always weaker than the interactive influences of their systemic spirits; they are weaker than those of natural spirits, whether connective or architective, and are extremely weak in comparison to the control of hierarchical spirits and the organization of processional spirits.
 The effects of holistic spirits would generally only ever be discernible in the absence of competing influences.
-Practices such as meditation specifically aim to provide an environment free of interactive and organizational intrusion, where the extreme subtleties of holistic influences may be more easily recognized.
+Practices such as meditation specifically aim to provide an environment free of interactive and organizational intrusion, where the extreme subtleties of holistic effects may be more easily recognized.

-Since the cosmic holistic spirit is manifest everywhere and its influence supremely weak, it is background to absolutely everything.
+Since the cosmic holistic spirit is manifest everywhere and its effect supremely weak, it is background to absolutely everything.
 There is nothing which it might foreground.
 From a connective point of view the universe does not have an absolute emptiness as its ultimate background - it has the cosmic holism as its ultimate background.
-Besides, emptiness can only be construed in an architective sense.
+Indeed, absolute emptiness can really only be construed in an architective sense.

 When discerned, our participation in the cosmic connective system permits us to share in a sense of infinity that architectivity cannot offer.
-Our participation in architective activity is always a contained experience due to the ultimate spatial limitation of every architecture.
+Our participation in architective activity is always a contained experience due to its ultimate spatial and temporal limitation.

 Pure connectivity offers an arena from which all contest is absent and where bodily extinction is irrelevant.
 It also offers a sense of infinity and universality.
 In death our architecture is destroyed, but a connective interaction continues, as does the cosmic system and its holism, if only through the free molecules that constituted our erstwhile bodies.
 Many religious myths converge on a state of connective purity.